HaitaoMao/HaitaoMao.github.io/pages/Me.md

   - Propose an Initialization strategy with Neuron Compaign (**Won the CIKM2021 Best Short Paper**)
   - Propose a regularization term with understanding on how neuron response to different inputs.
 (NeurIPS 2022)
 - Understand and enhance how to learning on graph
-  - Understanding GNN as the multiview Learning. (arxiv)
+  - Understanding GNN as the multiview Learning.
+(Under review)
   - Understanding GNN as an energy function.
 - Introduce GNN to more people, especially those in AI4science society.
-  - Write the GNN part of AI4Science101 documents
+  - Write the GNN and causal discovery part of AI4Science101 documents. [homepage](https://ai4science101.deepmodeling.com/en/latest/index.html)
-  - My course: Encouraging Graph Neural Network
+  - My course: Encouraging Graph Neural Network. [homepage](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/)
+  - I have more plans in the furture.
+Looking forward to see you!

 I also have a big dream on my research. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
 (I think Matrix Factorization can be a good tool for solving the problem.)

-# I am a life lover
+#### I am a life lover
 I am a I enjoy my life research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
 My interests lies in singing (really good at it), long-distance running (3000m in 11 mins), playing guitar.
 I would die if there is one day without music.
 And I keep running and meditation every to keep health.
 That indeed helps.

-### I am a lecturer & community builder
+#### I am a lecturer & community builder
 From junior high school, I really enjoy teaching other students and doing presentations though I am still not good at it.
 I am always practice to becomes a good lecturer.
 Revolving on this goal:

-I start up a new course called [Encouraging Graph Neural Network](https://huanhuqueyue.github.io/Encouraging-Graph-Neural-Network/).
+I start up a new course called [Encouraging Graph Neural Network](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/).
 The course aims to bridge the gap between the brief introduction and the newest advanced semaniar.
 It provides history on the related works on GNN and more foundation concepts.

 I am a host in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
 I have hosted talks with more than 15w as follows:
-- AITIME PhD debate about theory in Deep Learning.
+- AITIME PhD debate about theory in Deep Learning. [video](https://www.bilibili.com/video/BV1pe4y1U7Pc/?vd_source=85bb42770c1036d2fc85b057595f1054) (more than 24,000 views)
 - AITIME PhD debate about the low-level vision.[video](https://www.bilibili.com/video/BV1aP4y1f7mG?vd_source=85bb42770c1036d2fc85b057595f1054) (more than 17,000 view)
 - AITIME PhD debate about the backdoor attack in deep learning. [video](https://www.bilibili.com/video/BV1qT411g7Cq?spm_id_from=333.999.0.0&vd_source=85bb42770c1036d2fc85b057595f1054). (more than 24,000 view)
 - The 9th seminar of MLNLP community. [[video]](https://www.bilibili.com/video/BV1wB4y1r7fa?spm_id_from=333.337.search-card.all.click)